l33tlinuxh4x0r/alvr-audio-script/README.md

 # alvr-audio-script
 ALVR Audio Script to get audio (sound and mic) working on a ALVR supported device (meta quest).
+This script is for Linux and pipewire.
+It probably won't work on mac and does NOT work on Windows.

 # How to/Usage...
 1. Download script